ericmiguel/jupyterlab-simpledark/README.md

 ## :wrench: Configurations

-What about a nostalgic Jupyter Notebook centralized layout?
+What about a nostalgic Jupyter Notebook layout?
+Set a cell max-width.

 ```settings``` -> ```advanced settings editor``` -> ```theme - Simpledark```